Mazars-Tech/AD_Miner/README.md

     <img src="doc/img/evolution3.png" style="height:200px">
 </p>

-## Discord ##

-You can join the AD Miner Discord : https://discord.com/invite/5Hpj4Gs5SS

-Feel free to share any thoughts, feedback or issue that you can come up with regarding AD Miner as it's still evolving 🛠️

 ## Implemented controls ##

 The following provides a list controls that have already been implemented in AD Miner :